DannyPlatt/Jackie-The-Happy-Pumpkin/README.md

 more, Flash games were the go to source of escape for any elementery student in their school's computer lab.

+Download is a .exe file, and windows defender is not happy about it

 Sprite images created by WeenterMakesGames